Euro star Slovenia becomes another trouble spot

 Slovenia’s fast economic expansion in 2007 and 2008 was fueled by cheap loans which dried up during the global financial crisis leaving a painful recession.

-The country’s problems worsened in 2011 when voters rejected crucial pension and labor market reforms in referendums which were demanded by trade and students’ unions.
+The country’s problems worsened in 2011 when voters rejected crucial pension and labour market reforms in referendums which were demanded by trade and students’ unions.

-Prime Minister Janez Jansa’s center-right coalition has a tiny majority in parliament and faces strong opposition from trade unions and the center-left opposition so it is difficult for it to get reforms passed.
+Prime Minister Janez Jansa’s centre-right coalition has a tiny majority in parliament and faces strong opposition from trade unions and the centre-left opposition so it is difficult for it to get reforms passed.

 “The crisis in Slovenia is as much political as it is economic as political divisions are a big problem for the country,” said Mojmir Mrak, a professor at the Ljubljana University’s Faculty of Economy.

-By the end of the year Jansa wants to raise the retirement age, despite opposing a similar reform by the previous center-left government last year, speed up privatization and make it easier to hire and fire.
+By the end of the year Jansa wants to raise the retirement age, despite opposing a similar reform by the previous centre-left government last year, speed up privatisation and make it easier to hire and fire.

 The government also plans to establish a new company that will take over bad debts of state-owned banks which are at the heart of Slovenia’s financial problems and are still piling up as the country struggles with recession.